All Products

 • Make sure that no risk occurs before you delete a kubeconfig file.
 Otherwise, you cannot access the API server of the cluster that generates the kubeconfig file.

 • As defined in the shared responsibility model, kubeconfig files are managed and maintained by the customers of Alibaba Cloud.
-We recommend that you delete kubeconfig files that have potential risks at the earliest opportunity.
+We recommend that you delete kubeconfig files that have potential risks as soon as possible.

 Note